By Melissa Procko

 In 2010, the star was rewired and strung with 4,000 LED lights.
 However, its number one fan was not there to see the ornament ascend to its familiar spot.
 Jack Kazanzas passed away in August of that year, shortly after the city issued a proclamation naming the holiday icon the Jack Kazanzas Christmas Star.
 The spirit of Kazanzas lives on as the star illuminates Orange Avenue each year, serving as a reminder that the actions of one dedicated individual can brighten the lives of many others.

-Melissa Procko is the Research Librarian at the Orange County Regional History Center.
+Melissa Procko is the former Research Librarian at the Orange County Regional History Center.